 We are located near Etwall and have parking facilities as well as a fully accessible site.

 Training, qualifications & experience

 I have been working in the field of mental health since I was 18 and specialise in working with children and young people.
 I have experience of working within psychiatric inpatient care, community mental health settings, education settings and residential care within the statutory, private and voluntary sector.
-I am also a Lecturer in Counselling at the University of Derby as well as completing a PhD at the University of Nottingham that is looking at young men and health.
+I am also a Lecturer in Counselling and Psychotherapy.

 Level 4 Diploma in Integrative Therapeutic Counselling (June 2011)